 If possible, have written recipes kids can follow without much instruction from you.
 Comment as needed, or wait to answer questions.
 Be liberal with praise any time your child does something correctly – make sure most of your interaction with your child is positive, not correcting.

 After the meal is over, resist the temptation to let the cook “have the rest of the night off” while the family cleans the table and washes the dishes.
-Understanding how to pack up leftovers and how much work cleanup goes into cleanup will add to kids’ cooking lessons and prepare them for when they leave the nest.
+Part of the process of learning how to teach kids to cook should include learning how to store leftovers and clean the kitchen.